Microwave Chocolate Mug Cake

 • Mix Thoroughly: Ensure all ingredients, especially the egg, are well combined for a smooth cake texture.

-• Avoid Overcooking: Start microwaving for 60 seconds and check, adding 10-second increments as needed to avoid a dry cake.
+• Avoid Overcooking: Start microwaving for 50 seconds, then check and add 10-second increments as needed to avoid a dry cake.

 • Add Your Twist: Customize with cinnamon, peanut butter drizzle, nuts, or caramel for extra flavor.